 The surname Moorbay was first found in East Riding of Yorkshire at Moreby with Stillingfleet, a township, in the parish of Stillingfleet, wapentake of Ouse and Derwent.
 The hamlet of Moreby has remained quite small over the years having a population of only 56 in the late 1800s.
 Moreby Hall, is a magnificent mansion in the Elizabethan style, is seated in a fine lawn on the east bank of the Ouse, and surrounded with trees of gigantic growth.
 "The church [of Stillingfleet] is an ancient structure with some portions in the Norman style, and attached to it is a chapel containing a cross-legged figure in armour, of one of the family of Moreby."

 Early History of the Moorbay family

-Another 311 words (22 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Moorbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Moorbay research.
+Another 78 words (6 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Moorbay History in all our PDF Extended History products and printed products wherever possible.

 Moorbay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Moorbay has been spelled many different ways, including Moorby, Mooreby, Moreby, Morbey, Morby, Moorbey and others.

 Early Notables of the Moorbay family (pre 1700)